troels/counterfeiter/README.md

 Counterfeiter
 =============

-A templating engine for programmers, aiming at finding just the right balance of power:
+A templating engine for programmers, aimed at finding just the right balance of power:
-Versatile and full of proven features while avoiding injections, excessive code-in-templates and boilerplate.
+Versatile and full of features to help while avoiding injections, excessive code-in-templates and boilerplate.

 This is an example template: